 For "new" stains (those that are still wet):

-- Soak up as much of the urine as possible.
+- For pet urine removal, soak up as much of the urine as possible.
 Place a thick layer of paper towels on the wet spot and cover that with a thick layer of newspaper.
 If possible, put newspaper under the soiled area as well.
 Stand on this padding for about a minute and repeat until the area is barely damp.

 - If possible, put the fresh, urine-soaked paper towel in your pet’s designated “bathroom area.”